Yi Sugwang: Early life

-Yi Su-gwang was born to a wealthy, aristocratic family in 1563, and was offered the finest education his parents could afford.
+Yi Sugwang was born to a wealthy, aristocratic family in 1563, and was offered the finest education his parents could afford.
 In 1585, he passed the civil service exam and became a military officer.

 Military career

 In the wake of Seven-Year War, he was stationed in Jogyeong, Gyeongsang province, where he was given command of a small army contingent.
 He encountered a Japanese expeditionary contingent in Yongin, Gyeonggi province and lost.
 His superiors restationed him in Uiju, Hamgyong province, where he encountered more Japanese forces.
 His actions during this period were sufficiently successful for him to be promoted.

 In 1614, he would write about his military experience, noting that the Joseon forces had "too many sajok (families of yangban or scholar officials), idlers, vagrants and too few people liable for service."
 The book is considered to be the foundation of the Silhak school.

 Career as an emissary

 After the war, he was dispatched as an emissary to the Ming Dynasty.
 In Ming China, he acquired several books written on Catholicism by an Italian priest, Matteo Ricci, who was living in China at this time.
 He brought them back to Korea, which was the first time Western literature had been brought into Korea.
 He took great interest in the Western world.
 From the research he developed during his three missions to China, he was able to create a 20-volume encyclopedia, with the title Jibong Yuseol.

 The Jibong Yuseol contained not only information on Catholicism and China, but also on Japan, Vietnam, and Thailand.
 It also contained basic information on the Western world, including the geography and weather of England, western food, and western weapons.
 He also wrote about the knowledge of astronomy that he had acquired from an Italian priest staying in China at the time.
 He visited China several times, and even met Thai (known then to Koreans as Seomra people) emissaries in China.
 Taking a great interest in the Thais, he closely recorded the customs of the Thai people.
 He also had contact with emissaries from Vietnam and the Okinawan Islands.